rootscript/houHow/README.md

 - I downloaded the trial, appears to have everything somewhere, very complex sofware, I may need to spend more time with this to see if the output is proprietry.

 #### [MindForger](https://www.mindforger.com/) - Thinking Notebook & Markdown IDE.
-- This seems amazing for restructrucuring, but useage is very difficult.
-Finding a way to use this precise tool appears difficult, with many features hidden away (maybe linked to a heavy keyboard shortcut workflow)
+- This seems amazing for restructuring, but useage is very difficult.
+Finding a way to use this precise tool appears difficult, with many features hidden away (maybe linked to a heavy keyboard shortcut workflow).
+- I need to spend more time in this totally

 ---
 ### other links